 You can apply for Medicaid in NC either online, in person, by phone, or by mail.
 To apply in person, visit your local Department of Social Services office.
 To apply by mail, download the NC Medicaid Application PDF.
 To apply by phone, call your local Department of Social Services office.

 If you think you may qualify for Medicare as well, call us!
-A Medicare Plan Finder benefits advisor can go over all of your options with you.
+A Medicare Plan Finder licensed agent can go over all of your options with you.